 Let's start with the default choice, just because you may have overlooked it.
 That would be a mistake: Google Play Music offers a number of perks that ought to make you give it a whirl.
 Google makes a pretty clever upload manager that lets you add up to 50,000 songs from iTunes or any other program where you’re currently storing your music.
 And if you subscribe, you get access to the entire Google Play catalogue along with YouTube Red.
 This grants you ad-free viewing of nearly all videos on the service and access to programming developed specifically for YouTube Red subscribers.

-You may think the Google Play Store is the last place you’d find an app built by Apple.
-But Apple Music is here, and it’s rather quite good.
-You’ll have access to Beats One, your music playlists, and Apple’s catalogue of 30 million songs.
+Apple Music isn't just for iOS anymore.
+And even the most ardent Android fan would have to concede Apple's streaming service is pretty good.
+You get access to Beats One, your music playlists, and Apple’s catalogue of 30 million songs.
 This option is most likely going to appeal to those who generally stick close to Apple’s ecosystem, but it's nice to have the ability to throw an Android phone into the mix.
 Apple Music subscriptions cost $9.99 a month, but you can enjoy a three-month trial at the start.

 Poweramp is a feature-filled Android player available free for a 15-day trial, with a $3.99 upgrade to the full version.
 The app includes support for a wide variety of audio formats, a 10-band graphic equalizer, support for lyrics, .cue files and numerous playlist formats.
 A tag editor, fast library searching, home and lock screen widgets and numerous visual and setting customizations make Poweramp a heck of a choice if you're willing to shell out for a nice Android music player app.